 What is the ‘Midline’?

 The imaginary line drawn down the middle of the body to divide the left and right sides is sometimes called the midline.
-It is another name for the axis of symmetry and line of symmetry.
+It is yet another name for the axis of symmetry and line of symmetry.

 Why do Birds Have Bilateral Symmetry?

-The first, and most obvious, reason for having bilateral symmetry is it means birds can fly really well.
+and most obvious reason is so they can fly really well.

 Thought Experiment One – Imagine the air flowing around a bird in flight with one wing bigger or smaller than the other.
 How would this effect the flight?

 Thought Experiment Two – Imagine if one of the bird’s wings was a completely different shape to the other or if several feathers were missing from one wing.
 What would this do to the birds ability to fly?

-The second, and not so obvious reason, is female birds loves symmetry!
+, and not so obvious reason birds have bilateral symmetry is female birds loves symmetry in their mates!